scaleoutsean/eseries-perf-analyzer/DATABASE.md

 # InfluxDB v1 in EPA 3.5

-InfluxDB v1 uses InfluxQL which is supported in InfluxDB 3 Core which EPA 4 uses, so there's still value in learning it.
-Although in the case of EPA 4, database schema will differ, similar queries will work with small adjustments.

 - `DISTINCT` only works on **tags**, not fields.
 Use `SHOW TAG VALUES` for tags, `GROUP BY` for field de-duplication in query results
 - Use `GROUP BY` for uniqueness.
 When you want unique records, group by a unique identifier (like `volumeRef` below)
 - Mix tags and fields in `WHERE`.
 Tags use `=` or `=~`, while fields can use comparison operators